toriniku/Mnemo/README.md

 00
 --

-01 George Washington making a dance of joy with a huge #1 trofee --
+01 The US president making a dance of joy with a huge #1 trofee --

-The person is in this mnemonic is George Washington.
-He was the first president of the USA and is very memorable and imaginable with his huge beard.
+The person is in this mnemonic is the president of the USA for his influence on the world.
+Picking an individual president makes a vivid image, like the one for Abraham Lincoln.
 The action is a dance of joy one makes when being #1.
 Finally, the object in this mnemonic is an enormous trofee that is awarded to the winner.

 02
 --